daerol/daerol/README.md

 #### About Me

 ##### I'm Daryl, an aspiring a 🚀 Full Stack Developer & Digital Marketer.
-- 🔭 I’m currently working on: Currently working on a project for Forwardier.com (Frontend & Backend)
+- 🔭 I’m currently working on some personal projects, you may visit my repo to check them out.

 #### Languages